From airtable

-Build custom React-based interface extensions for Airtable.
-Use when creating custom apps, visualizations, or interactive tools that go beyond Interface Designer capabilities.
+Build custom React-based interface extensions for Airtable using @airtable/blocks/interface/ui SDK for apps, visualizations, and interactive tools beyond Interface Designer.

 Build custom interface extensions (formerly "Blocks") for Airtable using React and TypeScript.